 Migraine is a neurological disorder.
 Most sufferers show no outward signs of the illness unless encountered during an acute attack.
 Migraine, especially chronic migraine, is not a simple headache, but one of the most debilitating pain conditions that can afflict people.
 Women are particularly affected.
 The World Health Organization (WHO) classifies migraine as one of the most disabling diseases.
 Sometimes an attack begins with aura symptoms, which are neurological deficits such as visual disturbances, difficulty finding words, speech difficulties, tingling or numb sensations, paralysis, and impaired consciousness, sometimes progressing to unconsciousness.
 These are followed by the typical, usually one-sided, stabbing, throbbing, and severe headaches, which can last up to three days and often require bed rest.
 The entire body is affected: In addition, sufferers experience nausea and/or vomiting, dizziness, exhaustion, sensitivity to light and noise, social isolation, despair, hopelessness, and depression.
 Migraine is an independent primary illness and not a symptom of another disorder.
 Those affected are neither unwilling to work, mentally ill, nor seeking attention.
 They simply expect not to have to justify themselves, not to be ridiculed, and not to be discriminated against by prejudice.
 Three affected individuals describe their experience in the video.

-I've had migraines since I was 11; I'm now 43.
-Over the last seven years, they've worsened; my threshold for migraines has become extremely low.
-I had attacks twice a week that lasted up to 72 hours.
-The triptans helped less and less; they only relieved the peaks of the pain.
-Now, however, things are starting to turn around.
-I've been on sick leave for three months and have time to introduce and establish a new lifestyle.
-There are various things I'm adjusting.
-First, I had a blood test done.
-For the past few weeks, I've been replenishing all the deficiencies found: iron, vitamin B12, and vitamin D. I also take high-dose magnesium prophylactically twice a day and vitamin B2 (riboflavin) twice a day.
-I see an osteopath and practice PMR daily.
-Two to three times a week, I go to the gym and do strength training and cardio.
-After each weight-bearing exercise, I relax, just like with PMR.
-I make sure to eat regularly and drink enough.
+I've had migraines since I was 11, and I'm now 43.
+Over the last seven years, my migraines have worsened, and my threshold for experiencing them has become extremely low.
+I used to have attacks twice a week, lasting up to 72 hours.
+Triptans became less and less effective, only relieving the peak pain.
+Now, however, things are starting to change.
+I've been on sick leave for three months and have had time to adopt and establish a new lifestyle.
+I'm making several adjustments.
+First, I had blood work done.
+For the past few weeks, I've been replenishing all the nutrients where deficiencies were found: iron, vitamin B12, and vitamin D. I'm also taking high-dose magnesium twice a day as a preventative measure, as well as vitamin B2 (riboflavin) twice a day.
+I see an osteopath and practice progressive muscle relaxation (PMR) daily.
+Two to three times a week, I go to the gym for strength training and cardio.
+After each workout, I do relaxation exercises similar to PMR.
+I make sure to eat regularly and drink enough fluids.
 And it's gradually starting to take effect.
-The intervals between attacks are getting longer, and they don't last as long.
-I can feel my threshold rising.
-I can endure more again, and dare to explore more, like having a glass of Prosecco or eating something small with histamine, without having to worry about getting another migraine.
-I'm back on the other track.
+The intervals between attacks are getting longer, and the attacks themselves don't last as long.
+I can feel my threshold for triggering migraines rising.
+I'm able to tolerate more again, to venture further into new territory, like enjoying a glass of Prosecco or eating a small histamine-rich snack without immediately fearing another migraine.
+I'm on the right track again.
 My body is starting to cooperate instead of protesting.
-I'm training my autonomic nervous system to let go after activity/stress, something that's often lacking in chronic migraines: the switch to parasympathetic mode.
-My hope is to regulate the migraines to the point where, in the best case scenario, only the predisposition remains, or a few attacks per year like before.
-But one thing is clear: without being on sick leave for this long, it would have been impossible to relearn and take control again.
-And I'm not finished yet; it still needs to stabilize over the longer term.
-I haven't been this confident or had such high expectations in years!
-I was already talking about partial retirement or a career change!
-Now I suddenly have so much energy again thanks to fewer days of pain.
-I'm so grateful my path is finally bearing fruit!
+I'm training my autonomic nervous system to release tension after activity/stress, something that's often missing in chronic migraines: the shift into parasympathetic mode.
+My goal is to regulate the migraines to such an extent that, ideally, only the predisposition remains, or just a few attacks per year like before.
+But one thing is clear: without being on sick leave for this long period, it would have been impossible to relearn how to manage them and regain control.
+And I'm not finished yet; it still needs to stabilize in the long term.
+I haven't felt this optimistic or had such high expectations in years!
+They were even talking about partial retirement or a career change!
+Now, suddenly, I have so much energy again because I'm experiencing fewer days of pain.
+I'm so grateful my efforts are finally bearing fruit!

 Hello,

-For many years I have suffered from up to 25 days of migraines a month, sometimes with severe auras.
-On the few migraine-free days, I am completely pain-free and know how beautiful life could be.
-Several withdrawals from painkillers, during which I went through hell because I endured migraines without a parachute, were also unsuccessful.
-Otherwise, I have exhausted all medical and alternative methods and now only take metoprolol and amitriptilline.
-A number of concomitant illnesses preclude Botox treatment and nerve stimulation.
-My courage to live is now often at its lowest point.
-And I still have to justify myself to most people, even doctors, who think I just have a bit of a headache.
-That's actually the worst thing, the daily humiliation of the explanations, while the pain rages in your head and you vomit despite cravings and you have once again forgone a triptan so that you don't have to blame if a medication headache comes along with it.
-Luckily I have a wonderful husband. with whom I enjoy the few hours and for whom I persevere.
-Nevertheless, I know that I am putting a lot of strain on his life with my illness.
-I wish everyone affected that there might be a remedy that will relieve the pain on triptan-free days and I wish everyone better acceptance from colleagues, friends and even doctors.
-And I also wish you had a person at your side who knows and loves the benefits of a migraine brain.
+Hello, I've had migraines since childhood.
+For many years, I've suffered from up to 25 migraine days a month, sometimes with severe aura.
+On the few migraine-free days, I'm completely pain-free and know how wonderful life could be.
+Several attempts to withdraw from painkillers, during which I went through hell because I endured the migraines without a "parachute," were unsuccessful.
+Otherwise, I've exhausted all medication and alternative methods and now only take metoprolol and amitriptyline.
+Numerous accompanying illnesses rule out Botox treatment and nerve stimulation.
+My zest for life is often at rock bottom.
+And I still have to justify myself to most people, even doctors, who think I just have a minor headache.
+That's actually the worst part—the daily humiliation of having to explain myself while the sharp pain rages in my head, I vomit despite intense hunger, and I've once again refrained from taking a triptan so as not to be responsible for an additional medication-induced headache.
+Luckily, I have a wonderful husband with whom I cherish the few hours we have together and for whom I persevere.
+Nevertheless, I know that my illness is also a significant burden on his life.

 Hello,